tfabris/BlueGigaEmpeg/README.txt

 power directly to the chip at 3v and will not use the BATT power from that regulator.

-On the BlueGigaEmpeg board:

-Set the RS-232 Crossover jumper block as needed.
-There are two possible configurations, illustrated on the board.
-This might require trial and error.
-These jumpers exist because I have seen empeg sleds with different wiring on the RS-232 plug.
-Some are wired straight, some are wired crossover.
-The jumper block allows you to wire the BlueGigaEmpeg board as straight or crossover to compensate for this.
-If the Bluetooth pairs successfully and streams music, but you are unable to play/pause the empeg via the car's stereo's controls, try changing this jumper block to the opposite setting.

 ------------------------------------------------------------------------------
-Assemble the BlueGigaEmpeg module
+Solder headers onto the Bluetooth board
 ------------------------------------------------------------------------------
-Note: If you obtained the BlueGigaEmpeg module fully pre-assembled from Tony Fabris, then this step is already done for you.
-This step is only needed if you purchased the Arduino and the BetzTechnik Bluetooth Breakout board separately.
+If you purchased the BetzTechnik WT32i Bluetooth Breakout from Tony Fabris, as part of a fully assembled BlueGigaEmpeg module, then this has already been done for you and you can skip to the next step.

-Press fit the Arduino Mega board onto the BlueGigaEmpeg circuit board by turning it upside down and aligning all of the pins.
-Not all pins on the Arduino are used.
-It should be clear which pins connect to which headers, based on the silkscreen printing on the BlueGigaEmpeg circuit board.
-Make sure the pins go all the way in correctly, and that no pins are bent and that there are no fitting problems.

-If you purchased the BetzTechnik WT32i Bluetooth Breakout board separately, you will need to solder the 22-pin female headers onto it so that it can press fit onto the BlueGigaEmpeg circuit board.
+If you purchased the BetzTechnik board separately, you will need to solder the 22-pin female headers onto it so that it can press fit onto the BlueGigaEmpeg circuit board.
 These 22-pin female headers should have been included with the BlueGigaEmpeg board.

-IMPORTANT: The 22-pin female headers plug into the BOTTOM SIDE of the BetzTechnik WT32i Bluetooth Breakout board, and the soldering happens on the top side of the Betz board.
+IMPORTANT: The 22-pin female headers go onto the BOTTOM SIDE of the BetzTechnik WT32i Bluetooth Breakout board, and the soldering happens on the top side of the board.

 Best procedure for soldering the headers to make sure they fit: